 On Jan 5, 2004, at 2:15 PM, Aubrey Jaffer wrote:

 But ARRAY-SET! et alia conflict, too.
-The argument you give for that,
+The argument you give for that, 'just

 use type dispatch,' works for MAKE-ARRAY, too.